patel-himanshu/web-scraper/Scrapy_Scrapers/README.md

 ## Installation

-To install Scrapy on your system, execute the following command on your Terminal (if on Linux or Mac OSX) or Command Prompt (if on Windows).
+To install Scrapy on your system, execute the following command on your Terminal (if on Linux or macOS) or Command Prompt (if on Windows).
 > `pip install scrapy`

 ## Some Basic Commands